SMBS-GitMaster/python-crash-course/basics/S3/index.md

 We're using the `super()` function to call the constructor of the parent class `Exception` and pass the custom error message to it.
 This ensures that the exception is properly initialized and can be caught and handled by the `except` block, as expected.

+## Assignments

+Note: all assignments must be done in idiomatic Python.
+Doing it in too many lines or using too many variables is not idiomatic.

+1. Make a program that forces all of the built-in Python exceptions at least once, without using raise.
+Catch them, print the details (without the stack trace) and continue the program execution.
+- You can investigate the Python built-in exceptions [here](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).